pvrahul271199/Cowin-Vaccine/README.md

 4. Make sure you have given access to Less Secured Apps in your Google Account.

-5. Run the app an it will start in PORT 80
+5. Run the app and it will start in PORT 80
  ```sh
  npm start
 ```